agilepro/software-craftsmanship/docs/Management/interviewing-programmers.md

 ## Can you Compensate Accurately?

 Time to get brutally honest with yourself.
 Say you interview two engineers with similar skills, but one (A) is outgoing and charming while the other (B) withdrawn.
 How are you going to feel afterwards?
 Probably, you will come away with a much more comfortable feeling after the interview with A.  You are going to feel that you understand them better.
 You will feel they are more trustworthy.
 After all, what is charm if not the ability to get people to trust you?
-Candidate B may have responded with better answers to the questions, but you just don’t quite trust them as much.
+Candidate B may have responded with better answers to the questions, but you just don't quite trust them as much.
 Can you ignore the fact that you feel more comfortable after the interview with A?
 B has similar skills, but at the end of the day you are going to trust your “gut” at some level.
 If you trust your gut, it means you are prioritizing some skills that useful in the interview, over skills that are useful for the job.
 The fact that you set up the interview scenario, it will be almost impossible to ignore how you felt during the interview.

-## Maybe ‘Giving Good Interview’ is Part of the Job?
+## Maybe 'Giving Good Interview' is Part of the Job?

 Not likely.
 The critical skills for software engineering are: